 Providing Exceptional Eye Care & Piece of Mind

-Dr. Moshe Roth specializes in Vision Therapy and Orthokeratology, and with nearly 30 years experience as a board certified optometric physician, he treats patients of all ages of their vision related problems.
-A wide range of professionals refer their patients with visual processing problems or learning disabilities to Dr. Roth due to his expertise.
+Dr. Moshe Roth specializes in Vision Therapy and Orthokeratology, and with nearly 30 years experience as a board-certified optometric physician, he treats patients of all ages of their vision-related problems.
+A wide range of professionals refers their patients with visual processing problems or learning disabilities to Dr. Roth due to his expertise.

 Dr. Roth applies these highly specialized skills to help those who need them most – school-aged children, adults who do not wish to have LASIK performed, patients with autism and those who have suffered from a debilitating brain injury or concussion.

 Family Eye Care in Old Bridge, NJ also provides general eye care, examinations, and an inventory of eyeglasses and contacts.
 Progressive lenses, special computer lenses for hi-tech workers, or single vision lenses are also available.
 Family Eye Care carries over 1,000 frames in our Optical Boutique and prescriptions can be filled on the same day.